zxo1/ONNSetup/README.txt

 USB Debugging - Force Allow Apps on external - Force activities to be resizable If not, you'll need to google how to do so.
 There are too many devices to include instructions here.

+You will also need the IP Address of the android device.
+Again, google if you do not know how to find it.

+Steps:  Run setup.bat, type in your IP address, press enter a few times, done.

 Questions and feedback go to zecho1@gmail.com